vezzolter/DSA/Algorithms/RNG/MiddleSquareMethod/MiddleSquareMethod.md

 ## Algorithm Steps
-1. Choose an initial seed value, which is typically a number with multiple digits.
+1. Choose an initial seed value.
 2. Square the seed value to get a larger number.
-3. Extract a middle portion of digits from the result, typically with the same amount of digits as seed has.
+3. Extract a middle portion of digits from the result (typically with the same amount of digits as seed has).
 4. Use extracted digits as the new seed value.
 5. Repeat this process to generate required amount of numbers.